-Beginning in fiscal year 2009 and continuing since then throughout much of fiscal year 2012, housing markets deteriorated in many of our market areas and we experienced significantly higher levels of delinquencies and non-performing assets, primarily in our construction and land development loan portfolios.
+Beginning in fiscal year 2009 and continuing throughout much of fiscal year 2012, housing markets deteriorated in many of our market areas and we experienced significantly higher levels of delinquencies and non-performing assets, primarily in our construction and land development loan portfolios.
 During this period, home and lot sales activity was exceptionally slow, causing stress on builders' and developers' cash flows and their ability to service debt, which was reflected in our increased non-performing asset totals.
 Further, property values generally declined, reducing the value of the collateral securing loans.
 In addition, other non-housing-related segments of the loan portfolio developed signs of stress and increasing levels of non-accruing loans as the effects of the recessionary economy became more evident and the pace of the recovery remained slow.
 As a result, during these periods our provision for loan losses was significantly higher than historical levels and our normal expectations.
 This higher than normal level of delinquencies and non-accruals also had a material adverse effect on operating income as a result of foregone interest revenues, increased loan collection costs and carrying costs and valuation adjustments for REO.
-During fiscal 2013, home and lot sales activity and real estate values have modestly improved along with general economic conditions resulting in materially lower loan charge-offs.
-At June 30, 2013, our non-accruing loans increased to \$68.6 million as compared to \$64.2 million at June 30, 2012.
-Contributing to this increase were two commercial real estate loans totaling \$6.0 million, including a previously classified \$3.4 million commercial real estate loan for which reserves had previously been taken and a previously classified one-to-four-family loan totaling \$1.4 million that became non-accruing during the year, for which reserves had previously been taken.
-Although non-accruing loans increased during the year ended June 30, 2013, the percentage of our performing non-accruing loans increased significantly.
-At June 30, 2013, \$39.6 million or 57.7% of our total non-accruing loans were current on their loan payments as compared to \$28.1 million or 43.8% of total non-accruing loans at June 30, 2012.
-During fiscal 2013 classified assets decreased \$15.7 million or 11.8% to \$117.6 million and delinquent loans (loans delinquent 30 days or more) declined \$9.0 million or 20.2% to \$35.5 million at June 30, 2013.
-As a result of these factors, combined with our decreasing loan portfolio, in particular declines in commercial construction and development and commercial real estate loan balances, our provision for loan losses significantly decreased during fiscal 2013.
-Although we continue to actively engage our borrowers in resolving remaining problem assets, future additions to our allowance for loan losses will be meaningfully influenced by the course of recovery from the recent economic recession.
-We believe our reserve levels are substantial and, as a result of our impairment analysis and charge-off actions, reflect current appraisals and valuation estimates.
+During fiscal 2013 and 2014, home and lot sales activity and real estate values have modestly improved along with general economic conditions resulting in materially lower loan charge-offs.
+At June 30, 2014, our non-accruing loans decreased to \$47.0 million as compared to \$68.6 million at June 30, 2013.
+At June 30, 2014, \$23.9 million, or 50.9%, of our total non-accruing loans were current on their loan payments as compared to \$68.6 million, or 57.7%, of total non-accruing loans at June 30, 2013.
+During fiscal 2014 classified assets decreased \$22.9 million, or 19.5%, to \$94.7 million and delinquent loans (loans delinquent 30 days or more) declined \$7.5 million, or 21.3%, to \$27.9 million at June 30, 2014.
+Our provision for loan losses decreased during fiscal 2014 primarily du

-There were \$4.1 million and \$30.6 million in net loan charge-offs during the fiscal years ended June 30, 2013 and 2012, respectively.
+There were \$2.3 million and \$4.1 million in net loan charge-offs during the fiscal years ended June 30, 2014 and 2013, respectively.
 During the year ended June 30, 2012 we charged-off specific reserves totaling \$16.7 million related to impaired loans in accordance with regulatory guidance.
 In addition, during fiscal 2012 we reclassified \$25.7 million of impaired loans from impaired loans still accruing interest to non-accruing loans pursuant to regulatory guidance.
 Generally, these loans were paying as agreed, except that liquidation of the underlying collateral has been significantly delayed as compared to the schedule contemplated in our initial underwriting.
 We evaluated the decline in collateral value for each of these loans and recorded no additional reserves related to these loans during the year ended June 30, 2013.